 Criminal groups often kidnap tourists who are forced to withdraw money from ATMs.
 This is known in some locations as 'express kidnapping'.
 It is common in countries in Central and South America, especially Mexico and Colombia, but does occur in other countries.
 In some cases victims have been killed or injured while attempting to resist the kidnappers.
 Using ATMs located inside banks, hotels and shopping centres during daylight hours may reduce the risk.

-You should be aware that some criminals pose as unlicensed taxi drivers.
+Be aware that some criminals pose as unlicensed taxi drivers.
 Once the victim is in the cab they are held until they agree to withdraw money.
-Always use licenced taxi services.
+Always use licensed taxi services.

 An increasing number of foreigners have recently been kidnapped and held for ransom by criminals who operate sophisticated online financial scams which lure victims to locations in Africa, including Nigeria, Uganda and South Africa.
-You should treat with scepticism any online invitation you receive to travel to an unfamiliar location.
+Be wary of any online invitation you receive to travel to an unfamiliar location.

 Another trend is 'virtual kidnapping'.
-This is when extortionists, posing as law enforcement officials, call the family or friends of the victim and demand payment in return for release of the allegedly arrested family member or friend.
-You should avoid divulging financial, business or personal information to strangers.
+Extortionists, posing as law enforcement officials, call the family or friends of the victim and demand payment in return for release of the allegedly arrested family member or friend.
+Do not divulge financial, business or personal information to strangers.

 piracy page for more information.